 I love French food and pink velvet so coming to Le Sel was a no brainer.
 I’m a sucker for great interior design and Le Sel is a beautiful restaurant.
 Even the restroom was impressive!
 Who doesn’t love some good tile work!
 Okay, I may have given more notice to interior of the restaurant than the food.
 Haha!
 But seriously, it’s a nice place to spend Sunday brunch.
 Good food in a beautifully design place with great service!
 Oh and there’s free valet parking.
 We kinda missed that and it would’ve been nice to not miss it because it was raining.
 So take advantage of it especially when parking is a pain in most places in Nashville.

 JENI’S ICE CREAM

 Saving the best for last!
-I kind of regret not having great photos of us eating at Jeni’s.
+I kind of regret not having great photos of us at Jeni’s.
 This is proof of how amazing the ice cream is because I just couldn’t bother with bringing my giant camera along for our outing. . . ahem. . .outings!
 Nashville has six Jeni’s location.
 We went to two, one of which is on twelfth (i’m telling you, just spend a few hours eating your way down twelfth street!).
 I’m not going to rave too much about Jeni’s because I can’t do it justice.
 All I can say, is that I listened to her interview with Andy Miller on the Creative Pep Talk podcast and this woman (who happened to fail art school, but than took that creative passion and put it into ice cream) has spent so much time researching how to achieve the best texture and attain the best flavors for her ice cream.
 She’s a genius!
 But if you must know, my favorite flavors are the Milkiest Chocolate, the Honey Vanilla, and the Gooey Butter Cake.
-I typically go for fruity desserts, but Jeni had me craving for those basics.
+I typically go for fruity desserts, but I was sold on that Milkiest Chocolate.
 That’s how good she is with flavor: she made the basics even better!